Consensys/secureum-diligence-bootcamp/day2/example2_if_updated/README.md

 You should again be able to instrument the code, run tests, and verify that one test fails.

 WARNING: `if_assigned` can be a little tricky.
-Because it talks about only one part of the datastructure, its possible that values change unexpectedly.
+Because it talks about only one part of the datastructure, it's possible that values change unexpectedly.
 For example if you have:

 ```
   /// #if_assigned[i] admins[i] != address(0);
   address[] admins;
 ```

-you might expect that its not possible for the `admins` array to contain 0s.
-However this possible with the following 2 statements:
+you might expect that it's not possible for the `admins` array to contain 0s.
+However this is possible with the following two statements:

 ```
 admins = [address(0), address(0)];